 The Chrysanthemum in Food

 The Japanese love chrysanthemum and it is used widely in Japanese culture and food.
-Bright yellow chrysanthemum are often used to garnish sushi and sashimi platters.
+Bright yellow chrysanthemum is often used to garnish sushi and sashimi platters.
 And in today’s recipe for pickled chrysanthemum turnip, the symbol of the flower is served as a part of the traditional Japanese New Year’s Day food Osechi Ryori.
 The white and red color of the dish represents the happiness and the flower represents longevity for the coming year.

 The crunchy texture, and sweet and sour flavor of the pickle, is a perfectly refreshing Hashiyasume (箸休め) – a small palate-cleansing dish served between courses.